 Contract law has a rich history, with several centuries of common law practice and legislation.
-So, when forward thinkers propose to make contracts "smart" and power them through blockchain, it's both exciting and daunting.
+So, when forward thinkers propose to make "smart" contracts on blockchain, it's both exciting and daunting.
 How the concept actually evolves has a lot to do with future IoT initiatives.
 There are legal complexities to be considered, as well as potential problems such as unanticipated bugs in both the code and the contracts themselves.

 IoT, smart contracts and blockchain intersect

 "One of the biggest issues in IoT is knowing who you are connecting to.
 That requirement for trust mechanisms across millions or billions of sensors is what makes a distributed system like a blockchain vital," said Richard Mark Soley, Ph.D., executive director of the Industrial Internet Consortium, based in Needham, Mass.